Skip to Content

 2. I don't have to deliver your order.

-This is why I don't get offended: If the delivery doesn't pay enough for my time and expenses, I'm just not accepting it.
+This is why I don't get offended: If the delivery doesn't pay enough for my time and expenses, I won't deliver it.
 Someone else may.
 They may not.

 This isn't a threat.
 It's just a reality.